lingyzhu0101/Awesome_VCM/README.md

 **Maintained by:** [Lingyu Zhu](https://scholar.google.com/citations?user=IhyTEDkAAAAJ&hl=zh-CN) and [Peilin Chen](https://scholar.google.com/citations?user=b9k152sAAAAJ&hl=zh-CN)

 # Notes
-If you come across recipes that work well and fit this topic, feel free to post them as a Discussion.
+1. If you come across recipes that work well and fit this topic, feel free to post them as a Discussion.
 Looking forward to your sharing and discussion!
 Many Thanks!
+2. The papers might redulant beloge to different areas, we list them.

 ## Updated on 2024.09.08